lcc214321/trasier-client/README.md

 ## Configuration

-Trasier PubSubClient must be configured with `project`, `clientId` and `topic` paramaters.
+Trasier PubSubClient must be configured with `project`, `clientId` and `topic` parameters.
 Those parameters are provided by Trasier during the registration process.

 ```
 PubSubClient pubSubClient = PubSubClient.builder().project(...).clientId(...).topic(...).build();
 ```

-As for Version 0.7.6 the PubSubClient additionally needs a Google credentials configuration file.
+The PubSubClient additionally needs a Google credentials configuration file.
 This file has to be loaded using the  `GOOGLE_APPLICATION_CREDENTIALS` environment variable:

 ```
 GOOGLE_APPLICATION_CREDENTIALS=/path-to-config-file/gcp-trasier-client-prod.json